ishan00/ishantarunesh.com/_posts/2023-07-23-favourite-quotes.md

 *That is partly why the stories are so compelling: they are individual, inimitable, highly specific to a given person at a given point in time.
 The sparks are, in a very real sense, mysterious, sometimes even to the people ignited by them*<br>
 — Matthew Syed, Bounce

-*If you're going to try, go all the way.
-Otherwise, don't even start.
-This could mean losing girlfriends, wives, relatives and maybe even your mind.
-It could mean not eating for three or four days.
-It could mean freezing on a park bench.
-It could mean jail.
-It could mean derision.
-It could mean mockery--isolation.
-Isolation is the gift.
-All the others are a test of your endurance, of how much you really want to do it.
-And, you'll do it, despite rejection and the worst odds.
-And it will be better than anything else you can imagine.
-If you're going to try, go all the way.
-There is no other feeling like that.
-You will be alone with the gods, and the nights will flame with fire.
-You will ride life straight to perfect laughter.
-It's the only good fight there is*<br>
-— Charles Bukowski

 *The desire to be loved is the last illusion.
 Give it up and you will be free.*<br>
 ― Margaret Atwood